VSLSWARUPA/Face_Recognition_project/README.md

 3.openpyxl
 4.datetime

-**STEPS TO EXECUTE THE PROGRAM:**
+**STEPS TO EXECUTE THE PROJECT:**

+1.Clone or download this repository to your local machine.

+2.Install the libraries mensioned above.

-1. Save the image of people as '1.jpg','2.jpg',..... numbers are the roll numbers of the students.
+3. Save the image of students as '1.jpg','2.jpg',..... numbers are the roll numbers of the students.

-2. Now run the program.
+4. Open your terminal/command prompt from your project directory and run the file face_recognition.py by executing the command python face_recognition.py

-3. An excel sheet will be created, marking the attendence for the faces it recognised.
+5. An excel sheet will be created, marking the attendence for the faces it recognised.

-4. Keep all the images and the python program in the same folder as well as run the python script for the same folder.
+6. Keep all the images and the python program in the same folder as well as run the python script for the same folder.

-5.Excel will be created with the number of the month as name.
+7.Excel will be created with the number of the month as name.
 For eg. if current month is may, then the name of the excel file created will be '5.xlsx'.

-6.Suppose today is 20th may then the attendance will be marked in the 'T' column of the '5.xlsx' file.
+8.Suppose today is 20th may then the attendance will be marked in the 'T' column of the '5.xlsx' file.

+9.Hurray!
+That's it.